Procedures and Changes for Spring 2021 as result of COVID-19

 - Time Conflict requests cannot be processed or resolved during the advance registration period.

 Following the Provost guidelines, the SEAS Registrar is denying any undergraduate course conflict requests where BOTH courses are listed as synchronous.
 Even if an instructor approves the course conflict form, the request will not be approved.
 Due to remote teaching, an exception may be allowed if a “synchronous” class must be taken “asynchronously,” because of time-zone issues.
-As usual, if the conflict is due to a recitation or a senior design that meets infrequently, conflicts will be considered with the approval of instructors from both classes.
+As usual, if the conflict is due to a senior design that meets infrequently, conflicts will be considered with the approval of instructors from both classes.

 These course conflict rules are being applied consistently across all four undergraduate schools.
 Namely, the Provost guidelines are to deny synchronous, conflicting courses as they are listed in the Course and Room Roster.